djpogo/avif-webp-css-support/README.md

 When the user updates his browser and become capable of webp and or avif your code will automatically enhance the user experience.

 More information about this script can be found [here](https://raoulkramer.de/avif-and-webp-images-as-css-background-images).
+And a working demo page of this repository is available [here](https://avif-webp.raoulkramer.de/).

 ## setup
 copy all contents of [avif-webp.min.js](./avif-webp.min.js) into an inline script in your page and this script